fdelbrayelle/generator-jhipster-kafka/USE_CASES.md

 6. "How would you prefix your objects (no entity, for instance: [SomeEventType]Consumer|Producer...)?" - someEventType
 7. "What is the consumer polling timeout (in ms)?" - Your answer or '10000' by default (global for all consumers)
 8. "Define the auto offset reset policy?" - Your answer or 'earliest' by default (global for all consumers)
+9. "How do you want to (de)serialize consumed/produced data?" - Your answer or 'Basic' by default
-9. "Which topic for Foo?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name for Foo?")
+10. "Which topic for Foo?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name for Foo?")
-10. Loop on each entity with step 9
+11. Loop on each entity with step 10
-11. Overwrite all files in conflict
+12. Overwrite all files in conflict
-12. `SomeEventTypeConsumer` (consumes `String`) is available with a `SomeEventTypeDeserializer`
+13. `SomeEventTypeConsumer` (consumes `String`) is available with a `SomeEventTypeDeserializer`

 #### Incremental Mode